 This Quarterly Report on Form 10-Q contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended, and these statements involve substantial risks and uncertainties.
 All statements other than statements of historical fact contained in this Quarterly Report on Form 10-Q are forward-looking statements.
 Forward-looking statements generally relate to future events or our future financial or operating performance.
 In some cases, you can identify forward-looking statements because they contain words such as "may," "should," "expects," "plans," "anticipates," "could," "intends," "target," "projects," "contemplates," "believes," "estimates," "predicts," "potential" or "continue" or the negative of these words or other similar terms or expressions that concern our expectations, strategy, plans or intentions.
-Forward-looking statements about:
+Forward-looking statements contained in this Quarterly Report on Form 10-Q include, but are not limited to, statements about: